 2. Clean up the vegetable garden

 After the final harvest, pull out old vegetable plants and remove debris.
-If you compost, now is the time to add a layer of compost to help nurture your soil for planting next spring.
+Now is the time to prep your soil for maximum yield next season.
+USDA Extension recommends the following:

 Trim up dead, damaged, or diseased branches you didn’t get to in the summer.
 Prune out-of-place tree branches that may cause trouble during the winter.
 You don’t want any branches breaking and falling during the snowfall to come.